- Facts to Know

 To avoid getting the flu or to reduce its severity, the CDC now recommends all people age 6 months and older get a flu shot as soon as it is available each fall.
 Vaccination is especially important for people at high risk for complications from the flu, including those who are pregnant, are age 65 or older, have a chronic health problem, are health care workers or live or work around the elderly.
 The vaccine helps your immune system fight off the flu virus when you're exposed.

-If you're allergic to eggs or running a fever, don't get a vaccine without talking first with your health care professional.
 The flu vaccine has been shown to be completely safe to take during pregnancy, but again, discuss this with your health care professional.
 The most common side effect of the vaccine is soreness at the site of the injection.
 Essentially everyone can receive the flu vaccine, but it is important if you have concerns to discuss these issues with your health care provider.

 While the vaccine itself cannot cause the flu, you could be exposed to the flu within two weeks after vaccination, before you have time to develop antibodies or immune resistance.
 Then, when you get sick, you might think the vaccine caused it.